Hypercontractive inequalities via SOS, and the Frankl--R\"odl graph: Introduction

 \subsection{Our results}

 The main result in this paper is an SOS proof of the reverse hypercontractivity Theorem~\ref{thm:morss} for all~$q$ equal to the reciprocal of an even integer.
-As an application of this, we show that the $O(1)$-degree SOS hierarchy correctly analyzes the Frankl--R\"odl SDP integrality gap instances for Vertex-Cover for a large range of parameters.
+As one application of this, we show that just the degree-$4$ algorithm from the SOS hierarchy can certify that the ``Frankl--R\"odl'' SDP integrality gap instances for $3$-Coloring have chromatic number~$\omega(1)$.
 Finally, we also give an SOS proof of the sharp $(2,q)$-hypercontractive inequality for all even integers~$q$; in fact, a version with relaxed moment conditions.
 We find it interesting to see that the two powerful hypercontractive inequalities admit proofs as ``elementary'' as sum-of-squares proofs.
 On the other hand, to obtain these proofs we had to use somewhat elaborate methods, including computer algebra techniques.

 \paragraph{The hypercontractive inequality for even integer norms.} As mentioned, Barak et al.~\cite{BBH+12} gave an SOS proof of Theorem~\ref{thm:2-4-hypercon}, that $\|\calP^{\leq k} f\|_4^4 \leq 9^k\|f\|_2^4$.
-Although there is a very easy proof of this theorem ``in ZFC''~\cite{MOO10}, that proof uses the Cauchy--Schwarz inequality, whose square-roots do not obviously translate into SOS statements.
+Although there is a very easy proof of this theorem ``in ZFC''~\cite{MOO05}, that proof uses the Cauchy--Schwarz inequality, whose square-roots do not obviously translate into SOS statements.
 The SOS proof in~\cite{BBH+12} gets around this by proving the \emph{generalized} statement $\E[(\calP^{\leq k} f)^2 (\calP^{\leq k'} g)^2] \leq 3^{k+k'} \E[f^2]\E[g^2]$, allowing them to replace Cauchy--Schwarz with $XY \leq \half X^2 + \half Y^2$.
 In~\cite{OZ13} this SOS proof was very slightly generalized to cover the $(2,4)$-hypercontractive inequality, $\E[(T_{\rho} f)^2(T_{\rho} g)^2] \leq \E[f^2]\E[g^2]$ for $\rho = 1/\sqrt{3}$.
 That work also gave an SOS proof of a weakened version of Theorem~\ref{thm:2-q-hypercon} for all even integers~$q$, namely $\|\calP^{\leq k} f\|_q^q \leq q^{O(qk/2)} \|f\|_2^{q}$.
 (Attention is restricted to even integers~$q$ because the $(2,q)$-hypercontractive inequality cannot even be stated as a polynomial inequality otherwise.)